 “Archaeological predetermination” means a preliminary archaeological investigation of a project area which includes, but is not limited to, a review of archaeological databases, walking the site in a series of transects, and the use of shovel test probes of the subsurface as necessary.
 When archaeological deposits are identified, sufficient shovel test probe examination shall be conducted to determine whether the discovery meets the definition of an archaeological site.

 When is a predetermination required?

-In Clark County, an archaeological predetermination is required for any development application that is subject to State Environmental Protection Act (SEPA) review for a project located either A) within a 20%-100% probability area as defined on the Clark County Archaeological Predictive Model Map, B) within 1,320 feet of a registered archaeological site, or C) within 500 feet of a known but unregistered archaeological site.
+An archaeological predetermination is required in Clark County for any development application that is subject to State Environmental Protection Act (SEPA) review for a project located either A) within a 20%-100% probability area as defined on the Clark County Archaeological Predictive Model Map, B) within 1,320 feet of a registered archaeological site, or C) within 500 feet of a known but unregistered archaeological site.

 - Low potential impacts: Those activities involving no ground disturbance, normal maintenance and repair of existing structures and facilities, lands that have been substantially disturbed to a depth of more than eight (8) inches, and areas that have been adequately surveyed in the past with no discovery of resources.

 - Moderate potential impacts: Activities involving slight ground disturbance not otherwise characterized as having low or high impact potential.

 - High potential impacts: Activities involving disturbance of more than twelve (12) inches below the ground surface and more than ten thousand (10,000) square feet of area.